My recipes → Your inbox. Sign up today!

 Once you have it open you will see, that it has seeds inside, just like a pumpkin.
 These seeds can be roasted and eaten just like pumpkin seeds, so once you scoop them out be sure to save them if you want a yummy snack.

-Now if you want to keep your cutting to a minimum, you can stop right here, place the squash flesh side down on a rimmed baking sheet and bake at 400 for about 25-30 minutes and your squash would be cooked and ready to go.
+Now, if you want to keep your cutting to a minimum, you can stop right here.
+Place the squash flesh side down on a rimmed baking sheet and bake at 400 for about 25-30 minutes.
+Your squash will be cooked and ready to go.

 You could season the flesh with a little cinnamon and honey if you wanted a sweeter version or you can do a little salt and pepper and garlic powder or curry powder for a more savory flavor.